7 “Easiest” Types of Doctor to Become + How to Get There

 - Amount of contact with patients

-- Time in hospital vs. time in office
+- Time in a hospital vs. time in an office

 Least Competitive Medical Specialties

-Competitiveness is often rated an important factor for students deciding their specialty.
-Using the average United States Medical Licensing Examination (USMLE) Step 1 scores (assesses the foundational medical knowledge of medical school students) and the average number of abstracts, publications, and presentations of first-year residents by specialty in 2019-20, we’ve created a list of least competitive specialties.
+Competitiveness is often rated as an important factor for students who are deciding on their specialty.
+Using the average United States Medical Licensing Examination (USMLE) Step 1 scores—which assess the foundational medical knowledge of medical school students—and the average number of abstracts, publications, and presentations of first-year residents by specialty in 2020-21, we’ve created a list of least competitive specialties.

 1. Family Medicine

 Family medicine practitioners are trained in pediatrics and adult care (including gynecology and gastroenterology) so that they can treat every member of the family.
 Their work involves comprehensive care and requires an understanding of most ailments.
-Family medicine doctors are typically more involved with office-based work (‘well’ and ‘sick’ visits) than hospital-based work.
+Family medicine doctors typically engage more in office-based work—such as “well” and “sick” visits—than hospital-based work.

 3. Physical Medicine and Rehabilitation